mognog/three-and-webgl-demo/README.md

 - **Neural Network Visualization** with particle animations
 - **Responsive Design** for various screen sizes

+> **Note:** This is a demonstration/simulation that uses a simplified model to visualize neural network concepts.
+It does not use a fully trained TensorFlow.js model for inference.
+The predictions are simulated for educational purposes.

 ## Features

 - ✅ **Interactive Drawing Canvas**: Draw digits (0-9) using mouse or touch input